Skip to content

 Architecture Manual

-This document describes the architecture of Snackbox: its component structure and deployment topology.
-The product requirements that drive these decisions are defined in REQUIREMENTS.md.
+This document describes the architecture of snackbox: its component structure and deployment topology.
+The product requirements that drive these decisions are defined in PRD.md.

 Snackbox aims to be fully compliant with the 12-factor app methodology.
 See 12FACTOR.md for the current compliance evaluation.